Skip to Content

 Introduction

-Access to different areas within Harmony is based on a combination of organization role permissions and environment access levels.
+Access to different areas within Harmony is based on a combination of user role permissions and environment access levels.
 This page provides definitions of Harmony terms related to permissions and access.

 Organization administrators should be familiar with these Harmony terms for organizations and environments: